Greetings everyone! Today, I will provide an in-depth analysis of the differences between PET and PETG plastics. Without further ado, let’s dive in.

 20 – 80on ( x10-6 K-1 )

-- PET, due to its exceptional water and barrier resistance properties, is frequently utilized in the manufacturing of plastic bottles for drinks such as mineral water, alcohol, and carbonated beverages.
+- PET, due to its exceptional water and barrier resistance properties, is frequently used to manufacture plastic bottles for drinks such as mineral water, alcohol, and carbonated beverages.

 - Non-Oriented PET is commonly thermoformed to create packaging trays, plastic cups, and blister packaging.